haris-sujethan/Tic-Tac-Toe-Ai/README.md

 ![](images/Test2.PNG)

 keep playing untill you lose or win against the ai, in this case test lost.
 The user then will be asked if they want to play again or not

-You Will Begin by placing the Letter X On a three-by-three grid, You Will Take Turns Marking The Spaces Against an Ai Who Will Play as The Letter O. The player who places three of their marks in a vertical, horizontal, or diagonal row is the winner.
-However, you will only Lose or Tie against the Ai.